NIAEFEUP/slides/web-workshop/presentation.md

 # Alterations to Elements

-After selecting an Element, you can access and alter its:
+After selecting an Element, you can access and alter its attributes, class lists, style and HTML code

-- Attributes
-- Class List
-- Style
-- HTML Code

 ```js
 const link = document.querySelector("a");